Canine Chondrosarcoma Symptoms & Treatment

-Sometimes, however, due to radiopacity, radiolucency or increased radiodensity of certain tumors, it is very difficult to differentiate among osteosarcomas, chondrosarcomas and sarcomas.
-Under these circumstances a biopsy becomes inevitable for reaching a definitive diagnosis.
+Sometimes, however, due to radiopacity, radiolucency, or increased radiodensity of certain tumors, it is very difficult to differentiate between osteosarcomas, chondrosarcomas, and sarcomas.
+Under these circumstances, a biopsy becomes inevitable for reaching a definitive diagnosis.
 However, the tumor is usually advanced by the time it is detected.

-Prognosis – The reported median survival of dogs with nasal chondrosarcoma has been found to be 210 days to 580 days with various treatments like radiation therapy, rhinotomy (incision made into the nose to drain accumulated pus) and radiation therapy combined and rhinotomy alone.
+The reported median survival of dogs with nasal chondrosarcoma has been found to be 210 days to 580 days with various treatments like radiation therapy, rhinotomy (incision made into the nose to drain accumulated pus), and radiation therapy combined and rhinotomy alone.
 However, the median survival time of dogs with chondrosarcoma of the ribs varies largely.
 Again dogs treated with amputation showed a median survival of 540 days.
-Death is mostly reported in case of metastatic disease.
+Death is mostly reported in cases of metastatic disease.

 Tumors in Domestic Animals – Donald J. Meuten, DVM, PhD, is a professor of pathology in the Department of Microbiology, Pathology, and Parasitology at the College of Veterinary Medicine, North Carolina State University, Raleigh